 As I teased last week, one of my three checklist items each year in January is to get my Board Campaign organized.
-The hot link there is a downloadable paper about how to organize a Board Campaign mechanically.
-I won’t go into here why this is a good idea.
-If it’s not obvious from the paper, I won’t be able to make the case here either.
+The link is a downloadable paper about how to organize a Board Campaign mechanically.
+(I won’t go into here why this is a good idea.
+If it’s not obvious from the paper, I won’t be able to make the case here either.)

 I do want to write about one aspect of Board service that is often neglected and should be included in the Board Campaign – Ambassadorship.

 As a land trust community, we are increasingly emphasizing the idea that our Boards should reflect our communities.
 That we should have Board members who look like the communities we serve.
 But what does that really mean?

 One of the things it means is that we have quantified the communities we serve.
 I’ve worked with several clients to brainstorm such lists.
 Here’s a representative sample of where they end up:

 - Elected officials

 - West Africans

 - Second Home Owners

 Great list! – except that we will need 25 Board members, and up to 75 if we recruit in clusters!